TheMarex/ba-thesis/ba.md

 \right.
 \end{equation}

-We can now transform the torques form our local coordinate system back to the global coordinate system yielding $\tau^d_L$ and $\tau^d_R$.
+We can now transform the torques form our local coordinate system to the coordinate system of the corresponding foot yielding $\tau^d_L$ and $\tau^d_R$.

 \todo{Cite kajita paper from 2005 that outlines the motivation for doing pose control}

-Now that we have calculated the reference torques, we can try to control the torque in each angle using the measured torques $\tau_R$ and $\tau_L$.
-However since we assume a position controlled robot, we need to translate torque differences into pose changes.
+Now that we have obtained the reference torques, we can try to control the torque in each angle using the measured torques $\tau_R$ and $\tau_L$.
+However since we assume a position controlled robot, the torque differences need to be translated into pose changes.
-There are three primary cases we need to consider if we change the reference pose of a foot:
+There are three primary cases that need to be considered if we change the reference pose of a foot:

 \todo{image with springs}